alpo22/trivia/README.md

 ## TODO:

-- when submit last question, the continue button then opens the modal

-- awais is getting images of remaining 50 characters

-- the images at the end need to go into assets
 - the images at the end need to pre-load
 - the images at the end need to be cleaned

-- favicon
+- the text at the end needs to be improved
+- there may be fewer states for the last step if i reduce the # of rounds
+- adjust character images to fit in the centre of the circle

+- back-end, just put in a few days worth of questions
+- if i have done it today, dont let me do it again
-- track lifetime stats
+- track lifetime stats (localstorage)
 - need an ad
 - 4 rounds?
-5?
 - proper domain (route 53)
-- back-end, just put in a few days worth of questions
 - share with john wheeler
+- show error/warning when submit without making a choice
+- maybe i dont even need the "Rounds" component

 ## TODO Fanciness:

 - on start, bring title forward (like does on the show), then make modal appear
+- slide next question in from right
+- can go back to previous questions
+- could show most guessed incorrect answer
+- use different state management

 Identify who said the 5 simpsons quotes https://simpsons.fandom.com/wiki/Homer_Simpson#Quotes